| |

 Fourteen years have now passed.
 My daughter still struggles with addiction and depression.
 But worse than that, she now wants nothing to do with God.
 Although I’ve never stopped praying for my daughter, I admit I had begun to lose hope.

 And then I heard God’s gentle voice reminding me His Word is always true.
-Suddenly my hope was renewed.
-Just because He hasn’t answered my prayers yet, doesn’t mean He isn’t working right now on my daughter’s behalf!
+Suddenly, my hope was renewed.
+Just because He hasn’t answered my prayers yet doesn’t mean He isn’t working on my daughter’s behalf right now!
 I know God will answer my prayers when and how He knows best.
 In the meantime, I choose to step forward in faith with God and rejoice in the knowledge that, someday, my daughter will be walking right beside me.

 1. Pray